open-mmlab/mmsegmentation/projects/medical/2d_image/microscopy_images/bactteria_detection/README.md

 - Download dataset from [here](https://tianchi.aliyun.com/dataset/94411) and save it to the `data/` directory .
 - Decompress data to path `data/`.
 This will create a new folder named `data/Bacteria_detection_with_darkfield_microscopy_datasets/`, which contains the original image data.
 - run script `python tools/prepare_dataset.py` to format data and change folder structure as below.
-- run script `python ../../tools/split_seg_dataset.py` to split dataset and generate `train.txt`, `val.txt` and `test.txt`.
-If the label of official validation set and test set can't be obtained, we generate `train.txt` and `val.txt` randomly from the training set in a 4:1 ratio.
+- run script `python ../../tools/split_seg_dataset.py` to split dataset.
+For the Bacteria_detection dataset, as there is no test or validation dataset, we sample 20% samples from the whole dataset as the validation dataset and 80% samples for training data and make two filename lists `train.txt` and `val.txt`.
+As we set the random seed as the hard code, we eliminated the randomness, the dataset split actually can be reproducible.

 ```none
   mmsegmentation